Offering in-person sessions in Oakland and virtual sessions for individuals residing in anywhere in California.

 - Audre Lorde

 I tailer my approach to your individual wants and needs.
 Working relationally and psychodynamically, we will collaborate to understand your stories and beliefs about yourself as well as your emotional and behavioral reactions.
 We will tend to the wounded, forgotten, or exiled parts of yourself so that you are better able to show up in this world in alignment with your values and goals.
 I work eclectically integrating cognitive, behavioral, and mindfulness-based modalities when needed and wanted.
-Some people come to therapy for several months and some people crave long-term relational work.
+Some people come to therapy for several months with a specific goal in mind and some people crave long-term relational work.
 I am open to both.

 How does therapy work for partners?